skalarproduktraum/phd-thesis/chapters/bionictracking.md

 ## Discussion and Future Work

 In this chapter we have introduced the _Bionic Tracking_ strategy for tracking cells in 3D microscopy images in an effort to speed up manual tracking and proofreading and developed a proof of concept.
-Preliminary results show that we can achieve an order of magnitude speedup compared to manually tracking cells.
+Preliminary results show that we might be able to achieve approximately an order of magnitude speedup compared to manually tracking cells.

-Before we can bring this strategy into actual use for biologists, we need to do three more things:
+Before we can bring this strategy into actual use for biologists, we need to do two more things:

-* First, perform a user test to figure out usability issues and improvements.
-* Second, implement interactions that allow to track or proofread lineage trees.
-Such an interaction could for example include the user pressing a certain button whenever a cell division occurs, and then track until the next cell division.
+* First, implement interactions that allow to track or proofread lineage trees.
+Such an interaction could for example include the user pressing a certain button whenever a cell division occurs, and then track until the next cell division, and
-* Third, Bionic Tracking has to benchmarked against other automatic solutions, e.g. on cell tracking challenge datasets.
+* Second, Bionic Tracking has to benchmarked against other automatic solutions, e.g. on cell tracking challenge datasets (see e.g. [CellTrackingChallenge](https://celltrackingchallenge.net), [@Ulman:2017objective]).

 We foresee the limitation that for tracking large lineages entirely, Bionic Tracking will not work, simply for combinatorial reasons.
 It can however be used to track early-stage embryos where cells may have less-defined shapes, or it may provide constraints to training data to machine learning algorithms.
 Furthermore, Bionic Tracking could be used in a divide-and-conquer manner in conjunction with an automatic tracking algorithm that provides uncertainty scores, and only be applied in regions where the algorithm cannot cross a given uncertainty threshold.
 We could further increase the usefulness of Bionic Tracking by not just searching for local maxima along rays, but actually extract the centroids of cells.